Agroqirax/TimberbornMCP/README.md

 - [Mod.io](https://mod.io/g/timberborn/m/timberborn-mcp): Download & extract to `~/Documents/Timberborn/Mods/timberbornmcp`.
 - [GitHub](https://github.com/agroqirax/timberbornmcp/releases/latest): Download & extract to `~/Documents/Timberborn/Mods/timberbornmcp`.

-1. Install this mod and launch the game.
-2. Open ModSettings and note the port (default `8787`) and auth token under "Timberborn MCP".
+Open ModSettings and note the port (default `8787`) and auth token under "Timberborn MCP".

-3. Point your MCP client at `http://localhost:8787/mcp` (Streamable HTTP transport).
+Point your MCP client at `http://localhost:8787/mcp` (Streamable HTTP transport).

 Clear the `AuthToken` field in settings if you don't want to deal with the header at all.